irisw0219/Predicting-Superconducting-Critical-Temperature/README.md

 # Predicting-Superconducting-Critical-Temperature
-Machine Learning Modeling of Superconducting Critical Temperature based on the material's chemical properties
+The purpose of this project is to predict the superconducting critical temperature of a superconductor based on a set of selected features of chemical properties with different types of machine learning models developed in R.